Skip to main content

 info

-Since the hyphen (-) and the dot (.) are interpreted literally, they can be used along with route parameters for useful purposes.
+The hyphen (-) and dot (.) are treated literally, so you can combine them with route parameters.

 info